thegetty/terracottas/source/views/discussion/discussion-a.md

 condition, identifying an eschatological prospect for the man.[^26] Substantial ambivalence characterizes both creatures.

-It is worthwhile to consider the hypothesis that the Sirens could be an expression of a positive tone, clearly present in the complex of Orphic and Pythagorean beliefs.
+It is worthwhile to consider the hypothesis that the sirens could be an expression of a positive tone, clearly present in the complex of Orphic and Pythagorean beliefs.
 However, one should be wary of suggesting too narrow a correlation between figures and philosophical ideas in a